 Studio Flusser was founded at the start of the year 2016 with the conviction that we are on the forefront of the country’s photodocumentation of architecture, art, and design.
 We perceive the borders between those fields as traditionally interconnected.
 Our own connection stems from friendship of the founders which has, for over fifteen years, been testing the common interest in interpretation of an image.
 We do not rely purely on the ability to see and master the craft, but we also strive to cultivate the social space in its broader sense.
-The monicker Flusser is binding to us in terms of our program.
 Our clients are our partners, and the present is the time we have borrowed before the images that will come after our influence.

 THE MEN AND THE MACHINES

-Petr Dub (*1976, executive) graduated from the Faculty of Fine Arts in Brno in 2012 with a PhD publication called Selected Postconceptual Attitudes in the Contemporary Czech Painting.
+Petr Dub (*1976, executive and co-founder) graduated from the Faculty of Fine Arts in Brno in 2012 with a PhD publication called Selected Postconceptual Attitudes in the Contemporary Czech Painting.
 In his work he focuses mainly on exploration of the capacity of contemporary painting, object, installation, architecture, public space and their mutual overlaps.
 The author’s final thesis called UNFRAMED was chosen for the European exhibition Start Point and the cycle TRANSFORMERS ranked among the works of the finalists of the international prize – The Sovereign European Art Prize organized by a Royal Foundation in London under the patronage of the auction hall Christie’s.
-In 2011 Petr Dub was nominated for the Essl Art Award Cee and was selected for Start Up organized by the City Gallery Prague.
-During his studies he has held a number of academic posts on the faculty and university level.
-He worked as the project manager of the Faculty of Visual Arts, later on the position of the head of the Department of Marketing and External Relations at the rectorate of Brno University of Technology.
-From the year 2014 he holds an office of the director of the society called Spolek Skutek.
+Petr Dub was nominated for the Essl Art Award Cee and was selected for Start Up organized by the City Gallery Prague.
+He is a co-founder of the photo platform Studio Flusser and in 2018 he and Marek Meduna became the new governance of the painting studio IV at the Academy of Fine Arts Prague.

 Vojtěch Veškrna (*1988, photographer), a graduate of photography at FAMU – however by his heart of Studio 304 at the Prague’s UMPRUM, where he spent a one-year scholarship.
 His graduate book My Air Force won the Self Publish Festival in Riga in 2016 and was chosen among the finalists of the Anamorphosis Prize, thanks to which it became part of the collection MoMa Gallery in New York.
 Later, the Best Eastern Photographic Publication followed in 2016, and the book appeared on the list of favorite books of the same year by the artist Anouk Kruithof, photographer Mark Power, and the gallerist Regina Marie Anzenberger.
 In 2013, Vojtěch received the fashion photographer of the year at Mercedes Benz Fashion Week in Prague.
 From 2013 to 2016, he worked in Warsaw for the international photographic team Sputnik Photos (sputnikphotos.com), where he participated in the photographic, bookish and exhibition activities of the collective.
 In his free creation he performs a deep exploration of his fascinations, which are consequently transformed into a photographic form or object.
 He likes the sun, good coffee, valuable conversations (and occasionally he forgets to take his camera with him to the location).